Gelgel, Indonesia: Fragmentation and fall

 According to both indigenous and Dutch sources, internal fighting broke out in 1651 after the demise of a Gelgel ruler, and the internecine trouble continued over the next decades.
 The royal minister Anglurah Agung set himself up as ruler of Gelgel from at least 1665 but encountered opposition from various corners.
 Finally, in 1686, Anglurah Agung fell in battle against the nobleman Batulepang.
 After this event, a scion of the old royal line called Dewa Agung Jambe established himself as the new upper ruler, with his seat in Klungkung (Semarapura).
 The Klungkung kingdom would last until the 20th century.
 However, the new kingdom was unable to gather the elite groups on Bali like Gelgel had done.
-The rulers (Dewa Agung) of Klungkung continued to hold the position as paramount kings, but in fact the island was split up in several minor kingdoms (Karangasem, Sukawati, Buleleng, Tabanan, Badung, etc.).
+The rulers (Dewa Agung) of Klungkung continued to hold the position as paramount kings, but the island was split up into several minor kingdoms (Karangasem, Sukawati, Buleleng, Tabanan, Badung, etc.).
 This situation of political fragmentation continued until the Dutch colonial conquest between 1849 and 1908.
-With the royal seat moved, Gelgel itself was turned into a village that was administered by a side-branch of the Dewa Agung dynasty.
+With the royal seat moved, Gelgel itself was turned into a village that was administered by a side branch of the Dewa Agung dynasty.
 In about the 1730s the current Gelgel lord was attacked and killed by three princes of Karangasem, whose father he had murdered.
 In 1908, during the Dutch intervention in Bali, the local lord attacked a troop of Dutch colonial soldiers, which was the catalyst for the well-known puputan of the Klungkung Palace (18 April 1908) where the royal dynasty and their retainers performed a suicidal attack against well-armed Dutch troops.